 We believe that parents and carers are a child's first educator and therefore work very closely to ensure they are involved in what their child does at school.
 We want parents to feel they can speak to us about their child and to feel comfortable in our setting.
-Parents are welcomed and encouraged to share information about their child, to ask questions and to discuss their child's learning with the teachers.
+Parents are welcomed and encouraged to share information about their child, to ask questions and to discuss their child's learning with the teachers, either in person or via the online Tapestry learning journal.